Anne-Zwift/vite-indoor-cycling/README.md

 The importance of this assignment is to demonstrate JavaScript.
 Therfore it will not be an amazing design for the project, just some basic styling in place.

 ## System Architecture:

+### Backend Context
+The backend server is hosted externally and is not part of this repository.
+All API requests are from the client directed to the base Url defined in `src\constants.ts`.
-The application follows a classic Three-Tier Monolithic architecure, consisting of a decoupled TypeScript frontend, a unified Node.js/Express backend, and a PostgreSQL database.
+The application follows a Three-Tier Monolithic architecure by connecting to a remote, unified Node.js/Express API backend by PostgreSQL.
+This repository contains only the client-side code.

 <img width="439" height="170" alt="image" src="https://github.com/user-attachments/assets/3a50e262-c7a9-4f97-8a10-043241172906" />

 ### Component Breakdown:

 **Browser(Client):** The Single-Page Application (SPA) built with Vite and TypeScript.
 It communicates with the Server via API calls.
-**Server(Monolith):** A single Node.js/Express application that hosts all business logic (Auth, Posts, Routing) and serves the API endpoints.
+**Server(Monolith):** A single external Node.js/Express application that hosts all business logic (Auth, Posts, Routing) and serves the API endpoints.
-**Database(PostgreSQL):** The persistent data store used by the Server.
+**Database(PostgreSQL):** The external persistent data store used by the Server.

 ## 💻 Technologies
 Languages: